Killing of Tassos Isaac: Events leading to the killing

-In August 1996, in order to commemorate the 22nd year of Cyprus being a divided country, over 200 bikers from several European countries had organized a rally from Berlin (the last divided city in Europe other than Nicosia) to Kyrenia.
+In August 1996, in order to commemorate the 22nd year of Cyprus being a divided country, over 200 bikers from several European countries had organised a rally from Berlin (the last divided city in Europe other than Nicosia) to Kyrenia.
 They left Berlin on 2 August and were planning to arrive at their destination on the 11th where they would be joined by Greek Cypriot bikers.
-Simultaneously, around 2,500 members of the far-right Turkish organization Grey Wolves were being transported to the northern part of Cyprus by the Turkish Government in order to confront the European and Greek Cypriot bikers.
+Simultaneously, around 2,500 members of the Turkish organisation Grey Wolves were being transported to the northern part of Cyprus by the Turkish Government in order to confront the European and Greek Cypriot bikers.

 Due to heavy political pressure (even by the U.N.
 Secretary General Boutros Boutros-Ghali) being applied to the Cypriot Motorcycle Federation to cancel the 11 August event, CMF finally succumbed.
 This was met with disapproval by a large portion of the bikers and other protesters, who decided to march on their own.
 Among them was Tassos Isaac, who together with other demonstrators, entered the United Nations Buffer Zone in Cyprus near Deryneia, just south of the town of Famagusta.

-During the confrontation in the UN buffer zone between the Cypriot bikers and the Turkish far-right group Grey Wolves, Isaac found himself trapped in barbed-wire without his co-protesters noticing he was left behind.
+During the confrontation in the UN buffer zone between the Cypriot bikers and the Turkish group Grey Wolves, Isaac found himself trapped in barbed-wire without his co-protesters noticing he was left behind.
 Soon, a large group of Grey Wolves members ran towards him and began beating him with clubs and stones.
-They continued for several minutes, unchallenged by the nearby UN peacekeepers or a Turkish Cypriot police officer watching the beating.
-By the time Greek Cypriots managed to take him back from the mob, aided by the UN peacekeepers, Tassos Isaac was dead.
+They continued for several minutes, unchallenged by the nearby UN peacekeepers or Turkish Cypriot police officers watching the beating, with some of the latter also partaking in the attack.
+By the time Greek Cypriots managed to take him back from the mob, aided by the UN peacekeepers, Isaac was dead.

 Funeral and reactions

-Tassos Isaac's funeral was held on 14 August 1996 and was attended by thousands of people.
+Isaac's funeral was held on 14 August 1996 and was attended by thousands of people.
 Protests after the funeral led to the death of Isaac's cousin, Solomos Solomou.

-On 22 November 1996, the Cypriot Police issued international arrest warrants for the death of Tassos Isaac against Hasim Yilmaz, a Turkish settler and former member of the Turkish Secret Service, Neyfel Mustafa Ergun, a Turkish settler, serving in the Turkish North Cypriot police, Polat Fikret Koreli, a Turkish Cypriot from Famagusta, Mehmet Mustafa Arslan, a Turkish settler, leader of the Grey Wolves in Northern Cyprus, and Erhan Arıklı, a Turkish settler from the former Soviet Union.
+On 22 November 1996, the Cypriot Police issued international arrest warrants for the murder of Isaac against: Hasim Yilmaz, a Turkish settler and former member of the Turkish Secret Service; Neyfel Mustafa Ergun, a Turkish settler serving in the Turkish North Cypriot police; Polat Fikret Koreli, a Turkish Cypriot from Famagusta; Mehmet Mustafa Arslan, a Turkish settler and leader of the Grey Wolves in Northern Cyprus; and Erhan Arıklı, a Turkish settler from the former Soviet Union.